TEALSK12/introduction-to-computer-science/lesson_62.md

 #### Emphasizing with students ...
 #### Competancy - Applied Design - understanding context, defining, ideating

 Software design is a process that takes time.
-Further user-centred research to help narrow down and refine your idea.
+Students can do user-centred research to help narrow down and refine your idea.
 You can create a simple survey, or some interview questions, for your friends or relatives.
 For example, what components are necessary?
 What components are nice to have?
 Make changes to your project ideas based on these recommendations.

 ---